 Our Architecture Services Lead found this interesting Forbes article on “The Surprising Reasons Why America Lost Its Ability To Compete” written by several Harvard Business School MBA alumni.
 The big takeaway is that the article ultimately calls out management, not external factors as the reason for failure.
 As the article states “… if there are disastrous shortfalls in the ability to compete, then surely the quality of management itself—the art and science of getting things done—must have a lot to do with it.”

-Specifically, the focus on short-term and blaming external factors for the loss of American competitiveness.
+Specifically, the article calls out the focus on short-term goals and blaming external factors for the loss of American competitiveness.
 At Xentity, we agree with Harvard’s reasoning.
-Though we do understand the management pressures in private and public sector have very impending issues to keep the organization within budget (public sector) and maintaining shareholder margins (private sector), but without and investment in outyear and next generation transformation, workforce, and research, the organization will not survive.
+Though we do understand the management pressures in the private and public sector.
+We also understand that remaining within budget and maintaining shareholders.
+However, without investment in the out-years and next generation transformation, workforce, and research, the organization will not survive.
 They call this approach to management the “Bailing Water” approach.

-- Management trending to blame external factors instead of innovating, adapting, overcoming.
+- Management tends to blame external factors instead of innovating, adapting, overcoming

-- Management shifted to short-term focus and today’s numbers, versus investing in shared resources and pooling for longer haul
+- Also, management shifted to short-term focus and today’s numbers, versus investing in shared resources and pooling for longer haul

-- Managers have focused innovations and transformations more on cost-efficiency and cost-reductions and less on value-adding and increasing relevancy
+- Furthermore, managers have focused innovations and transformations more on cost-efficiency and cost-reductions and less on value-adding and increasing relevancy

-- Management education partly to blame focusing on short-term financial outcomes
+- Also, management education partly to blame focusing on short-term financial outcomes

 - Management shifted to focusing on maximizing shareholders outcomes while ignoring stakeholders needs